-Directs a crew of 5 to 10 individuals performing natural resource management activities, such as, fighting grass, brush, and forest fires, maintaining roads, firebreaks, trails, and headquarters sites, or rehabilitating streams.
-Or, supervises a Helitac fire fighting crew.
+Directs a crew of 5 to 10 individuals performing natural resource management activities, such as, maintaining roads, trails, and headquarters sites, or rehabilitating streams.

 Performs and/or participates in recruiting, selecting, hiring and orientation of crew members and lead workers;

-Supervises small crews in forest fire control; tree planting; plantation maintenance; herbicide application; stream clean-out; slash burning; forest road maintenance; recreation site and trail maintenance and construction; building, facilities, and grounds maintenance and/or other natural resource activities;
+Supervises small crews in tree planting; plantation maintenance; herbicide application; stream clean-out; forest road maintenance; recreation site and trail maintenance and construction; building, facilities, and grounds maintenance and/or other natural resource activities;

 Implements prescribed work plans including coordination with responsible managers; provides or arranges for standard hand tools, power saws, equipment and supplies; assigns work and directs the crew in all work activities; plans, arranges for and/or conducts training as needed to safely and effectively do the assigned crew work; inspects, evaluates, guides, and corrects the performance of all crew members;